 This doesn't mean these natural movements are off the table; we just need to give some major TLC to our parts first.
-(You'll find preparatory moves in Whole Body Biomechanics: Upper Body and Core and Pelvis courses).
+(You'll find preparatory moves in our Nutritious Movement Improvement course).
 In addition to prepping our parts with come corrective exercises, there are also transitional steps to loading hanging body parts.

 If been 5 to 74 years since you’ve hung from something...